-In recent years, MS Research Australia and MSA have made numerous submissions to various government enquiries regarding the regulation of medicinal cannabis in Australia (these are listed below).
+In recent years, MS Australia has made numerous submissions to various government inquiries regarding the regulation of medicinal cannabis in Australia, which are listed below.

 As the national peak bodies for people with MS in Australia we are passionate about affordable access to proven treatments that can improve the lives of people with MS. We are guided by the most up-to-date research and evidence-based recommendations to support the application of potential new therapies for MS symptom management.